 Overnight: Luang Prabang | Breakfast

 This afternoon we visit ethnic minority villages en route to the beautiful Khouangsi waterfall.
-We wander around the H’mong Village of Ban Ou, Laoloum Village and the Khmu Village of Ban Thapene, meeting the locals and gaining a fascinating insight into the local culture.
+Wander around the H’mong Village of Ban Ou, Laoloum Village and the Khmu Village of Ban Thapene, meeting the locals and gaining a fascinating insight into the local culture.
 We then drive to the beautiful Khouangsi Waterfall where you can splash around in the turquoise pools or walk along the forest trails.

 Overnight: Luang Prabang | Breakfast